eyerean/graphQL_users/README.md

 A GraphQL try-out with `json-server` for the BE and React for the FE.

+Following the [tutorial in Udemy](https://udemy.com/graphql-with-react-course/) by Stephen Grinder.

 Run `yarn install` to install all dependencies.